halfbldprinc/VCP/README.md

 # Version Control Project (VCP) - A Git Mimic

 A simple version control system that mimics Git.
 This project allows users to manage and track changes in their files and projects with features such as repository initialization, adding files, and submitting them to a remote server.

-## Features
+## Features (Sample)

-- **Initialize Repository**: Set up a new repository to start tracking files and changes.
+- Initialize a new repository
-- **Add Files**: Add files to the repository to begin tracking their changes.
+- Add files for tracking
-- **Submit to Server**: Upload committed files to a remote server for secure storage and backup.
+- Submit changes to a remote server
-- **Clone from Server**: Download and recreate projects from the remote server.
+- Clone projects from the server
-- **List Projects**: View all available projects stored on the server.
+- List available projects

-## Prerequisites

-Before using the system, ensure that you have the following installed:

-- **C++ Compiler** (with support for C++17 or higher).
-- **Storage Service** Server for file submission, or you can use local storage for testing (server side codes included).

 ## Installation